zarr-developers/zarr-python/docs/tutorial.rst

 The array above will store its configuration metadata and all compressed chunk data in a directory called 'example.zarr' relative to the current working directory.
-The :func:`zarr.creation.open` function provides a convenient way to create a new persistent array or continue working with an existing array.
+The :func:`zarr.creation.open_array` function provides a convenient way to create a new persistent array or continue working with an existing array.
 Note that there is no need to close an array, and data are automatically flushed to disk whenever an array is